HavingLunch/AutomaticTestingCucumberJavaSelenium/README.md

 * Capturing Screenshoot by using Abstract Window Toolkit

 __Purpose:__
-* Exploring Cucumber Ruby and Watir.
+* Exploring Cucumber Java and Selenium.
 * comparing productivity with Ruby&Watir and Java&Selenium for self-study.
 #### Also see repository: https://github.com/HavingLunch/AutomaticTestingCucumberRubyWatir